POAC Funded X-Ray

 · Constipation in adults (refer Constipation in Adults HealthPathway here)

-· KUB in the initial diagnosis of suspected renal colic
+· KUB in the initial diagnosis of suspected renal colic.

 Musculoskeletal X-Ray